2017 Asian Indoor and Martial Arts Games: Venues

-The Asian Indoor and Martial Arts Games were held at the Ashgabat Olympic Complex, which is a unique facility which has no parallel in the Central Asian region.
+The Asian Indoor and Martial Arts Games were held at the Ashgabat Olympic Complex, which is a unique facility which has no parallel in Central Asia.
 The Complex boasts of over 30 structures, which also includes 15 competition venues, an Athletes' Village and a Paralympic Rehabilitation Medical Center.
 The construction was launched by the President of Turkmenistan Gurbanguly Berdimuhamedow.
 On November 5, 2010, the Turkmen President took part in the official stone laying ceremony for the Olympic Village.
 Investment in the first phase amounted to nearly $2 billion.
 The second phase of construction cost $3 billion.
 The total cost of the Olympic Village was $5 billion and the construction was carried by Turkish construction company Polimeks.

-For the convenience of athletes and spectators, the Olympic village have all the necessary infrastructure including social, cultural and shopping centers, hotels, restaurants, cafes, shops, consumer services and car park.
-The campus are laid with new pedestrian crossings and a monorail.
+The Olympic village includes infrastructure design for the athletes and spectators, such as social and cultural centers, retails spaces, hotels, and dining facilities.
+The campus features pedestrian crossings and a monorails system for transport.

 Several national higher educational institutions are located right next to the Olympic village.
 The Turkmen State Institute of Economics and Management, the Institute of Culture, the State Border Service Academy of Turkmenistan, and the National Institute of Sports and Tourism all have their campuses nearby.
 These universities will use the brand-new sports facilities built for the Games in the future.